Tinkerforge/generators/README.rst

 Usage
 -----

-To use the generators you have to clone _all_ Brick gits and _all_ Bricklet gits in parallel to the generator git.
-Otherwise the generator and copy scripts can't find the examples that are used in the documentation.
+To use the generators you have to clone **all** Brick gits and **all** Bricklet gits in parallel to the generators git.
+Otherwise the generate_all and copy_all scripts can't find the examples that are used in the documentation.